Last Updated on

-There is only one thing I love more than exploring a new city with my family is- doing it for free!
+There is only one thing I love more than exploring a new city with my family- doing it for free!
 Luckily there are plenty of free things in Phoenix to keep visitors and locals occupied.
-Phoenix houses interesting museums, picturesque mountain trails, and unique stores, all of which cost nothing to explore.
+The valley of the sun houses interesting museums, picturesque mountain trails, and unique stores, all of which cost nothing to explore.
 Read on to discover some of the free things to do in Phoenix.

 We’re an affiliate of Booking.com.
 When you book through us, you still get their lowest price guarantee and we get a few dollars.
 Thanks for helping to keep Trekaroo free.

 21 Free Things To Do in Phoenix

 - Explore the capitol building and learn about Arizona’s rich history at Arizona Capitol Museum.
 This museum offers Family-Fun Days every Saturday, September through May.

 - Another place to learn about history for free is the Wells Fargo Museum.
 While here, enjoy interactive exhibits and artifacts from the original Wells Fargo stagecoaches.

 - After the Wells Fargo Museum, walk across the plaza to the Phoenix Police Museum.
 Discover how law enforcement operated in Phoenix way back in 1881.
 Children love dressing up as police officers and playing in an old police car.